Avaiga/taipy-doc/docs/index.md

 </div>

-Other packages offer additional functionality, such as a **REST API** that allows for deploying Taipy application on Web architectures.
+Other packages offer additional functionality, such as a **REST API** that allows for deploying Taipy Core applications as a Web service.

 Taipy requires *Python 3.8* or newer.